-Finding the local YMCA or community pool is easy and inexpensive; but since quality on these classes varies widely (even within a single facility), we’re here to tell you where Angelenos who are serious about getting the job done keep their kids afloat—and it doesn't have to cost a mint.
+Finding goup swim classes at a local YMCA or community pool is usually easy and inexpensive; but since quality on these classes can vary widely (even within a single facility), we’re here to tell you where Angelenos who are serious about getting the job done keep their kids afloat—and it doesn't have to cost a mint.
 Private and semi-private lessons don't necessarily require a private pool, and they do get kids on the fast track to independent swimming.
 Several popular swim instructors and schools make use of public pools or swing deals with private pool owners to make private instruction accessible to everyone.
 Check out these great options...

-LA Surf and Swim
+1) LA Surf and Swim

-Jim Herrick Swim School
+4) Jim Herrick Swim School

 Photo courtesy of Head Above Water Swim School

-Head Above Water
+5) Head Above Water

-North Valley Swim
+8) North Valley Swim

 Servicing Los Angeles and Santa Clarita, North Valley Swim brings lessons to you, including private lessons.
 Lifeguarding and CPR lessons are also available.